Featuring over 80 Works on Paper by the Dutch Artist and His Contemporaries and Several Prints from the Worcester Art Museum’s Collection

-Organized into five sections, the exhibition offers a view into the artist’s life and methods, including a deeper understanding of printmaking during the 17th century.
-The first section introduces Rembrandt’s development as an etcher and highlights from his career.
-The second and third sections examines the technical process of etching and printing and how Rembrandt would change the medium through his experimentation.
-The fourth and final section looks at those who inspired his work, the artists who came before him, as well as the subjects he chose for his etchings.
-These include self-portraits, ‘tronies’ (head studies) and sketches, biblical and religious figures, everyday life (genre), and landscapes.
+The exhibition showcases over 80 works, among these are superb impressions of 70 of Rembrandt’s finest prints, as well as works by artists he aspired to, such as Albrecht Dürer.
+It will be organized into five sections and will offer a view into his life and methods, including a deeper understanding of printmaking during the 17th century.
+The first section will introduce Rembrandt’s development as an etcher and highlights from his career.
+The second and third sections will examine the technical process of etching and printing and how Rembrandt would change the medium through his experimentation.
+The fourth and final sections will look at those who inspired his work, the masters that came before, as well as the subjects he chose for his etchings.
+These will include self-portraits, ‘tronies’ (head studies) and sketches, biblical and religious figures, everyday life (genre), and landscapes.